 A History of the Work of Redemption

-Children Desiring God resources (Newer sets of lessons, like the excellent In the Beginning… Jesus, do a fine job of pointing kids to Jesus from all parts of the Bible.
+Truth:78 (Newer sets of lessons, like the excellent In the Beginning… Jesus, do a great job of pointing kids to Jesus from all parts of the Bible.
 The older curricula don’t do this as much, but are still relentlessly God-centered—which is a great and rare thing in lessons for children!)